anastaga/jetson-slam/README.md

-# Autonomous UAV with RGBD-Inertial Slam and Thermal Camera Human Detection in Jetson Xavier NX
+# Autonomous UAV with RGBD-Inertial Slam and Thermal Camera for Human Detection in Jetson Xavier NX

 ## Overview
 This project integrates advanced SLAM and thermal imaging systems into UAVs, building upon the VINS_RGBD SLAM system, and adapting it for enhanced navigation and real-time image processing.